2C-E: Society and culture

+Legal status

 Australia

 In Queensland, 2C-E was added to the 'Dangerous Drugs' list of the 'Drugs Misuse Act 1986' by the 'Drugs Misuse Amendment Act 2008'.
 Making it illegal to produce, supply or possess.

 Canada

 As of October 31, 2016, 2C-E is a controlled substance (Schedule III) in Canada.

 China

 As of October 2015, 2C-E is a controlled substance in China.

 Denmark

 2C-E is added to the list of Schedule B controlled substances.

+Finland

+Scheduled in "government decree on psychoactive substances banned from the consumer market".

 Germany

 2C-E is an Anlage I controlled drug.

 New Zealand

 New Zealand has a catch-all Analogues section in Schedule 3 / Class C of their drug laws that would make 2C-I, 2C-E, DOI, ephedrine, and pseudoephedrine Schedule 3 compounds in New Zealand.

 Portugal

 Portugal has decriminalized possession of all recreational drugs in quantities no more than a ten-day supply of that substance.
 However production and distribution (buying/selling) are a criminal offense.